BSFishy/notebook/home/whole-home-audio.md

 raspberry pis connected to a speaker, diy. it would be fun to also build the housing for the speaker out of wood and have a nice cohesive set of speakers that all sound nice and are synced with the rest of the home.

+another nice thing would be running a spotifyd instance alongside mopidy. that way i can connect with spotify connect and control the music playing from the native spotify app. the added benefit would be that anyone visiting my home can also just connect to the speaker in their spotify app and play whatever they want.

+with the better smart tv, this creates a little annoyance, because mopidy offers a websocket api to get info about the current media playing but spotifyd doesnt offer one out of the box. and i want the tv app to be able to support both streams.

+so the plan i have devised is to make use of mqtt to send pub/sub notifications about what is currently playing. it will most likely entail sending events from both mopidy and spotifyd (and anything else i may add at some point), collecting those events and sending a unified event that is "now playing" and listen for that event on the tv to know what is currently playing. that should give me the opportunity to mess around with mqtt along with all of this stuff.